Poractant Alfa (Porcine Surfactant)

 Monitoring

-Reference: BNF for Children 2024; BAPM RDS Clinical Practice Guidelines; Polin et al. Pediatrics 2014; Cochrane Review: Seger and Soll 2009 (surfactant types comparison).
-Verify against your local formulary and the latest BNF before prescribing.
+Reference: BAPM RDS Clinical Practice Guidelines; Polin et al. Pediatrics 2014; Cochrane Review: Seger and Soll 2009 (surfactant types comparison); Drug verified in RxNorm (NLM); confirm dosing against the manufacturer SPC (eMC).
+Verify against your local formulary and current prescribing references before prescribing.
+Monograph status: clinician-reviewed (2026-07-04).

 Related